Friday, May 31, 2013

 Sharper than a two edged sword

-Images assault us with a fire that will not cease
+Images assault us with a fire that

 And I can’t get a minute’s peace